flaviostutz/docker-swarm-cluster/README.md

 9. Look into docker-compose-* files for understanding the cluster topology
 10. Run `curl -kLv --user whoami:whoami123 localhost` and verify if the request was successful

+## Tricks

+* Caddy has a "development" mode where it uses a self signed certificate while not in production.
+Just add `- caddy.tls=internal` label to your service.

 ## Customizations

 1. Change the desired compose file for specific cluster configurations